tmolteno/TART/software/README.md

 ### Step 1.
 Prepare the Pi

+Download latest Raspberry Pi OS Lite image from https://www.raspberrypi.org/software/operating-systems/
+Download Etcher from https://www.balena.io/etcher/ and flash the Image onto a SD Card.
+This will take a couple of minutes...
+When done insert the sd card into raspberry pi and wait for it to boot up.
+Create an empty file called ssh and copy it onto the sd card (Make sure that the ssh file has no file extention)

+log in or SSH into the Raspberry Pi.

+    user: pi
+    pw: raspberry

 Set hostname, activate SPI & SSH with raspi-config ( SSH and SPI can be enabled under Interfacing Options) :

     sudo raspi-config